Table of Contents

 For each major exercise:

-Most modern Smith systems (including M1 and Buffalo) have multiple height notches for both bar and safeties, so take a minute to experiment and save your “default” settings for next time.
+Most modern Smith systems have multiple height notches for both bar and safeties, so take a minute to experiment and save your “default” settings for next time.

 Dialing in the Cable System